ricburton/dash/README.md

 Dash
 ====

-A simple dashboard for ecommerce companies using Google Analytics.
+Dash is a simple dashboard for ecommerce companies using Google Analytics.
 Dash regularly polls your Google Analytics account and stores some of the most important metrics about a site's traffic.
-It is my first attempt at a Sinatra app.
-I built the first version of Dash in Rails for a client and they found the ability to see how their different traffic sources looked in a stacked area chart particularly helpful.
+Originally, I built a dashboard for a client using rails and they found the ability to see how their different traffic sources looked in a stacked area chart particularly helpful.
+I decided afterwards that this would be a good app to try and build using Sinatra.

 ![](https://dl.dropbox.com/u/11299300/dash_v1.png)

 ## Installation

+Dash works best if you have ecommerce tracking enabled on Google Analytics.
+You can read more about ecommerce tracking here:

 To get Dash up-and-running, you'll want to change a few things at the top of the app.rb file: